igrowbeards/homebrew/RPG.md

   During character creation you _must_ take at least one weakness, but may optionally take 2 more levels.
   You may increase a skill by one level for each of the 2 optional weakness levels you take.

-  Be aware that weaknesses are not just numbers on the page, but should be used when roleplaying your character as well as by the dm when crafting adventures.
+  Be aware that weaknesses are not just numbers on the page, but should be used when role-playing your character as well as by the GM when crafting adventures.

 ---

 ### Casting Spells

-  Characters can cast spells relevant to their magical talents at will, and without having pre-defined "spells" To cast a spell tell the GM what you are trying to do (preferably with a flashy name and description) Your dm will then tell you the target difficulty for your spell casting check.
+  Characters can cast spells relevant to their magical talents at will, and without having predefined "spells" To cast a spell tell the GM what you are trying to do (preferably with a flashy name and description) Your GM will then tell you the target difficulty for your spell casting check.
   When successful the spell works and the GM will describe the effects of your successful casting.

 ---